hackclub/some-assembly-required/guide/writing-code/instructions/functions.md

 Remember our **instruction pointer**?
 As a reminder, it's a register that the CPU uses to keep track of which instruction it's fetching data for.
 The instruction pointer contains the memory address of the instruction currently being executed.

-When we use the `call` instruction, it's similar to a jump (`jmp`) instruction, but it's actually executing multiple instructions underneath:
+When we use the `call` instruction, it's similar to a jump (`jmp`) instruction, but it's actually doing multiple things underneath:

 1. It executes an instruction called a `push` with what would be the next instruction onto something called the **stack**
 1. It then updates the instruction pointer to point at the memory address of the first instruction inside of the `.addNumbers` label